 Tramadol Addiction Treatment

 Tramadol abuse is steadily increasing because of the longevity that people are taking Tramadol.
 64% of patients prescribed Tramadol continued taking it after a year.
-If you believe that you or a loved one are abusing Tramadol or have a Tramadol addiction, there are treatment options available for you.
+If you believe that you or a loved one are abusing Tramadol or have an addiction to it, there are treatment options available for you.
 Just as with all opiates, a medical detox is recommended.
 Especially with Tramadol having such unique withdrawal symptoms, it is best to go to an addiction treatment center to be detoxed by medical professionals.

 If you or a loved one are ready to overcome a Tramadol addiction, contact us today at (855) 448-3588.
-GateHouse Treatment can help you overcome a Tramadol addiction and live a fulfilling life in sobriety.
+GateHouse Treatment can help you overcome any addiction and live a fulfilling life in sobriety.